Hairdressing Insurance - 8 Things you MUST know about Renting a Chair!

 6: Hairdressing Insurance

-If you rent a chair as a stylist you should also consider whether you will carry out any other work wide of the salon as the salon policy will only cover work carried out for the policyholder (i.e. the salon owner).
-We would normally recommend if you are self-employed that you do purchase your own separate Mobile Hairdressing Insurance policy to protect you against such eventualities.
+If you rent a chair as a stylist, you should also consider whether you will carry out any other work wide of the salon as the salon policy will only cover work carried out for the policyholder (i.e. the salon owner).
+We would generally recommend if you are self-employed that you do purchase your own separate Mobile Hairdressing Insurance policy to protect you against such eventualities.

 7: Accountancy Advice and VAT

 Before commencement of the partnership, speak to your accountant to ensure you have a clear plan as to how your takings sheets and VAT returns should be completed and how you will make payment in line with the agreed remuneration structure.
-HMRC has firm guidelines around charge and collection of VAT for chair rental and it’s vital that you are familiar and comply accordingly.
+HMRC has firm guidelines around charge and collection of VAT for chair rental, and you must be familiar and comply accordingly.

 8: Get a formal Legal Agreement